ryancheta/clover-inventory/README.md

 1. in root of the project, create directory named `data`

 #### create local_vars
-1. create a new file named `local_vars.js` in the root directory of the project
+1. in the root of the project create a new file named `local_vars.js` in the root directory of the project
 1. declare and initialize variables with the following names:
     - `exports.accessToken = <YOUR_ACCESS_TOKEN>`
     - `exports.merchantId = <YOUR_MERCHANT_ID>`